Sudan says talks on Ethiopia’s Nile dam fail to produce deal | WTOP

-CAIRO (AP) — The latest round of talks between three key Nile basin countries have failed to resolve a contentious dispute over a giant $4.6 billion hydroelectric dam in Ethiopia, Sudan’s irrigation minister said Wednesday.
+CAIRO (AP) — The latest round of talks between three key Nile basin countries have failed to resolve a contentious dispute over construction of a giant $4.6 billion hydroelectric dam in Ethiopia, Sudan’s irrigation minister said.

 The yearslong dispute over the Grand Ethiopian Renaissance Dam on the Blue Nile pits Ethiopia’s desire to become a major power exporter and pull millions out of poverty against Egypt’s concern that the dam will curtail its critical share of the river if filled too quickly.

-Note: This story was first published on June 17, 2020.
-It was updated on June 18, 2020, to correct that the World Bank was not involved in crafting a deal that could end a dispute among three Nile basin countries over Ethiopia’s construction of a hydroelectric dam.